 Tumbling is actually a very gentle and non-abrasive way to polish your jewelry.
 It does not remove the surface of the metal, or damage it in any way.
 Tumbling uses a technique called burnishing.
 These little stainless steel shots will pound away at your jewelry like little hammers, removing any burrs, and burnish away mild scratches.
 It won’t remove gouges, but will smooth them out, and makes everything brilliantly shiny and polished.
 Even your most delicate pieces.

-Tumbling items will also work harden the piece, by hardening the outer layer of the metal.
+Tumbling to work harden the piece, by tumbling the item it hardens the outer layer of the metal.
 This is good for very thin wire such as headpins, eyepins, jumprings, and earwires.

 Getting Your Tumbler Ready

 First run your tumbler for a couple hours with the stainless steel shots, just enough water to cover and a squirt of dawn liquid dish soap.
 You will want to use dish soap with a degreaser in it, no bleach or other additives.
 After a couple hours open the barrel and pour the shots into a wire strainer and rinse the shots and barrel well.
 Never pour over you garbage disposal, one steel shot can ruin your disposal.

 Let’s Tumble And Polish Jewelry

 Now you’re ready to go.
 Put the steel shots back into the barrel, and water (just enough to cover the shots and your jewelry), a squirt of dawn, and place the lid on snugly and tumble from 30 minutes to overnight.
 When I am tumbling jewelry with gemstones, I only tumble for 30 minutes to 1 hour.
 I never tumble pearls, turquoise, or ceramic beads.
 It is best to do a test tumble with a gemstone alone if you’re not sure, so as not to ruin a finished piece.